 But, don’t let those changes stop you from studying!
 The fact that the IBLCE Exam is postponed gives you additional time to find those small moments to study and make the most of them!
 Just a few minutes a day can make a tremendous difference.

 If your study space has gotten noisier, try noise-cancelling headphones.
 If there are more people in your study area, try getting up earlier and working before there is a lot of movement.
 Perhaps you have children that are now home during the day.
 Work together on your studies; sit at a kitchen table and work together.
 Not only are you getting in time to study, you’re being a great role model for your children!

 Stay on top of terminology

-If you’ve been to one of my live courses, you know that I talk about the importance of knowing your terminology.
+If you’ve taken one of my courses, you know that I talk about the importance of knowing your terminology.
 Now that the IBLCE Exam is postponed, it is an especially good time to focus on my handy list of lactation terms you should know, and make sure you know it cold!
-Using our flash card app makes it easy for you to keep those terms familiar, even if you only have a few minutes to study.

 This is a very difficult time, and it’s easy to become anxious or stressed.
 Remember to take time out to relax.
 Breathe deeply.
 Get plenty of sleep.
 Take care of yourself.
 If you haven’t already done so, it might be a good time to consider meditation or hypnosis.

 We’ve got some really great things coming soon to help you maximize your additional study time, so stay tuned!

 How are you coping now that you’ve learned that the IBLCE Exam is postponed?
 How will you be continuing your studies?
 How can we help you on your journey?